SC Oscar's logo

 SC Oscar was set up to drive the energy transition by investing in renewable energy in Asia Pacific.
 Our strategy is to develop, build and control renewable energy and energy transition assets that have long-term competitive advantages.
 In screening target markets we focus on:

-Regulatory arrangements: A stable regulatory environment that that allows investors to determine project development timelines, deploy capital and control the sale of assets is important.
+• Regulatory arrangements: A stable regulatory environment that allows investors to determine project development timelines, deploy capital and control the sale of assets is important.
+We want to move as fast as possible.

-Financial returns: We demand fair risk-adjusted returns on our capital.
-No one expects fossil fuel energy system investors to accept uneconomic financial returns.
+• Financial returns: We demand fair risk-adjusted returns on our capital.
+No one expects fossil fuel investors to accept uneconomic financial returns.
 Without fair financial returns the energy transition will stall.

 Applying these screens to markets in Asia Pacific we find that New Zealand ranks high.
-The electricity market is transparent; all power is traded competitively on a half-hourly basis; and there is a transparent futures market for power.
-We like that is has a long- established carbon emission trading system.
+The electricity market is transparent; all power is traded competitively on a half-hourly basis; and there is a transparent futures market.
+We like that New Zealand has a long-established carbon emission trading system.

-The regulatory environment in New Zealand permits foreign control of assets in the power sector, including land.
-Coupled with the consenting and grid connection regime for new developments, the timeline for development and construction is largely in the control of the investor.
+The regulatory environment in New Zealand permits foreign control of assets in the power sector, including land (subject to approval).
+The consenting and grid connection regime for new developments is known and the timeline for development and construction is largely in the control of the investor.

-SC Oscar expects to generate a 15% return at the Singapore Fund level from a portfolio of New Zealand solar projects.
+SC Oscar expects to generate a >15% equity return at the Singapore Fund level from a portfolio of New Zealand solar projects.
 This compares favourably to solar investments in other Asia Pacific markets.
-Large investment funds might find the market opportunity in New Zealand to be too small, but we are deploying capital.
+Large investment funds might find the market opportunity in New Zealand to be too small, but we are successfully deploying capital.

 SC Oscar's first investment